 The letters cast light on Saro-Wiwa as a political activist, a writer, a family man and a personal friend to Sr. Majella.
 He wrote other letters during his captivity; apart from those to family and friends, he corresponded with Ethel Kennedy, Anita Roddick, Nelson Mandela, novelist William Boyd and other international figures.
 What makes the collection of letters to Sr. Majella unique is the relatively large number (28) and the combination of both personal and political content.
 Saro-Wiwa’s letters to Sr. Majella paint a picture of a well-educated and articulate Nigerian writer and illuminate his efforts to help the Ogoni people, who number less than 500,000 and live in the south eastern part of the Niger Delta.

 While the letters tell a story of Ken Saro-Wiwa, we do not have the letters Sr. Majella sent to him to gain a more complete picture of this nun who left her rural home in Derrylin, County Fermanagh, to join the Missionary Institute of Our Lady of Apostles (OLA) in Cork in 1956.
 From there, armed with a science degree from University College Cork, she travelled to Nigeria.
 She initially taught science in a secondary school.
 Later, she completed postgraduate studies both in the University of Lagos and the University of Ibadan.
-Indeed, there is a possibility that she was teaching at the University of Ibadan while Ken Saro-Wiwa was there as a student.
 In 1990, she was asked by the Missionary Institute of Our Lady of Apostles to do some work in Nigeria on its behalf.
 The Institute, a member of the Brussels-based Africa-Europe Faith and Justice Network (AEFJN), which lobbies the European Union on behalf of communities adversely impacted by European business, asked Sr. Majella to identify such communities in Nigeria.
 AEFJN offered to speak on their behalf at the EU.
 The oil problem in the Niger Delta region of South Eastern Nigeria was severe at the time, with major environmental damage being wrought by oil extraction.
 Saro-Wiwa, the leader of the Movement for the Survival of the Ogoni People (MOSOP), was organising a non-violent campaign against the environmental destruction of the Ogoni area of the Niger Delta.
 Sr. Majella brought the Ogoni complaint of environmental destruction by Royal Dutch Shell to the attention of AEFJN.
 He would eventually visit their office to offer his appreciation.
 Today AEFJN continues to monitor oil and gas impact throughout Africa.

 When Sr. Majella selected this project, she had no idea how big it would become or of the strong relationship she would develop with Saro-Wiwa.
 She was initially introduced to him by Lynn Chukura, a prominent member of the Association of Nigerian Authors of which Saro-Wiwa was once president.
 Now deceased, Chukura, who was from Philadelphia, had lectured at the University of Lagos, the University of Ibadan and the University of Legon, Ghana.
 She was to give shelter to the wife and child of Ken’s brother Owens Wiwa in Lagos while he was avoiding arrest.